fletcherm/culerity/README.md

 While Celerity is based on Java and requires JRuby to run, with Culerity you can still run your tests in your own Ruby Environment.
 When you run your features a separate JRuby process for Celerity is spawned and all Celerity Commands are redirected to this other process.

 ## Troubleshooting

-I get a broken pipe error:

-* make sure JRuby is installed and in your path: running _jruby -v_ should not produce an error

 I get _Connection Refused_ errors